SAP/sqlalchemy-hana/docs/index.rst

 If you do not have access to a SAP HANA server, you can also use the `SAP HANA Express edition <https://www.sap.com/developer/topics/sap-hana-express.html>`_.

-After installation of sqlalchemy-hana, you can create a engine which connects to a SAP HANA instance.
+After installation of sqlalchemy-hana, you can create an engine which connects to a SAP HANA instance.
 This engine works like all other engines of SQLAlchemy.

 .. code-block:: python

     from sqlalchemy import create_engine
     engine = create_engine('hana://username:password@example.de:30015')

-By default the ``hana://`` schema will use hdbcli (from the SAP HANA Client) as underlying database driver.
+By default the ``hana://`` schema will use hdbcli (from the SAP HANA Client) as the underlying database driver.
 To use PyHDB as driver use ``hana+pyhdb://`` as schema in your DBURI.

 Special CREATE TABLE argument
 -----------------------------

-Sqlalchemy-hana provides a special argument called “hana table type” which can be used to specify the type of table one wants to create with SAP HANA (i.e. ROW/COLUMN).
+Sqlalchemy-hana provides a special argument called “hana_table_type” which can be used to specify the type of table one wants to create with SAP HANA (i.e. ROW/COLUMN).
 The default table type is ROW.

 .. code-block:: python

     t = Table('mytable', metadata, Column('id', Integer), hana_table_type = 'COLUMN')
     t.create(engine)

-Case sensitivity
+Case Sensitivity
 ----------------

 In SAP HANA, all case insensitive identiﬁers are represented using uppercase text.
 In SQLAlchemy on the other hand all lower case identiﬁer names are considered to be case insensitive.
-The sqlalchemyhana dialect converts all case insensitive and case sensitive identiﬁers to the right casing during schema level communication.
+The sqlalchemy-hana dialect converts all case insensitive and case sensitive identiﬁers to the right casing during schema level communication.
 In the sqlalchemy-hana dialect, using an uppercase name on the SQLAlchemy side indicates a case sensitive identiﬁer, and SQLAlchemy will quote the name,which may cause case mismatches between data received from SAP HANA.
 Unless identiﬁer names have been truly created as case sensitive (i.e. using quoted names), all lowercase names should be used on the SQLAlchemy side.

 Auto Increment Behavior
 -----------------------

-SQLAlchemy Table objects which include integer primary keys are usually assumed to have “autoincrementing”behavior, which means that primary key values can be automatically generated upon INSERT.
+SQLAlchemy Table objects which include integer primary keys are usually assumed to have “auto incrementing” behavior, which means that primary key values can be automatically generated upon INSERT.
 Since SAP HANA has no “autoincrement” feature, SQLAlchemy relies upon sequences to automatically generate primary key values.

 Sequences
 """""""""